cs-4241-2023/a3-persistence/README.md

 1. **OAuth Authentication**: Implemented OAuth authentication using GitHub OAuth for secure user logins.

-2. **Hosting on Render**: The application is hosted on Render, providing a reliable hosting service.
+2. **Hosting on AWS EC2**: The application is hosted on EC2, providing a reliable hosting service.
 Some of the hosting sites that I tried were really annoying to get setup and a lot of them required payment.
 It made me appreciate how simple Glitch is.
-I found that Render was also pretty easy to setup and free.
+I probably wouldn't have done EC2 if Akim didn't help me set it up because its more complicated than others, but it seems to work great and I have more control this way.

 3. **Lighthouse Test Scores**: Achieved 100% scores in all four Lighthouse tests, ensuring excellent performance, accessibility, best practices, and SEO.
 See the image here: